OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
 For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).

-## Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3)
+## Testing for Insecure Cryptography Implementations (MSTG-CRYPTO-2)

 ### Overview

-These test cases focus on implementation and use of cryptographic primitives.
-Following checks should be performed:

-- identify all instances of cryptography primitives and their implementation (platform provided or custom implementation)
-- verify how cryptography primitives are used and how they are configured
+This test checks if the app uses any potentially insecure cryptographic implementations.
+You can find more information in section "Cryptography Implementations" in the chapter ["Cryptography for Mobile Apps"](0x04g-Testing-Cryptography.md).

 ### Static Analysis

-Identify all the instances of the cryptographic primitives in code.
-You can look for:

-- platform provided APIs:
+First of of check if the app mostly relies on **platform-provided** cryptographic implementations.
+See section ["Platform-Provided APIs"](#platform-provided-apis) for more information.

 - classes `Cipher`, `Mac`, `MessageDigest`, `Signature`
 - interfaces `Key`, `PrivateKey`, `PublicKey`, `SecretKey`
 - functions `getInstance`, `generateKey`
 - exceptions `KeyStoreException`, `CertificateException`, `NoSuchAlgorithmException`
 - classes which uses `java.security.*`, `javax.crypto.*`, `android.security.*` and `android.security.keystore.*` packages

-- custom cryptography implementations (find more information [here](https://www.mi.fu-berlin.de/inf/groups/ag-idm/members/8_ehemalige-Mitarbeiter_innen/Tim-Ohlendorf/ma_ohlendorf_tim.pdf))
+Check the specified security providers:

-For all calls to `getInstance`, ensure that they are not specifying any security provider.
+- Check calls to `getInstance` and ensure that they **are not** specifying any security provider.
 By doing this it is ensured that they are using the default security provider (AndroidOpenSSL aka Conscrypt).

-For all code using the `android.security.keystore.*` package, ensure that `KeyStore` is specified as `provider`.
+- Check code using the `android.security.keystore.*` package and ensure that `KeyStore` is specified as `provider`.
 If another provider is specified it should be verified according to situation and business case (i.e. Android API version), and that provider should be examined against potential vulnerabilities.

+Check the list of **third-party** libraries used by the app.
+You should have a list of them after performing the test in ["Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)"](0x05i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses-in-third-party-libraries).
+You can also use the references we provide in section ["Third-Party Libraries"](#third-party-libraries) as a starting point.

+Lastly, check if the app has any **custom** cryptographic implementations (aka. _rolls its own crypto_), for instance by searching for well-known cryptographic constants (find more information [here](https://www.mi.fu-berlin.de/inf/groups/ag-idm/members/8_ehemalige-Mitarbeiter_innen/Tim-Ohlendorf/ma_ohlendorf_tim.pdf)).
+Pay attention to how data structures holding cryptographic keys and plaintext are defined and how they are cleaned up (wiped or zeroized).

+## Testing for Common Cryptography Configuration Issues (MSTG-CRYPTO-3)

+### Overview

+This test focuses on verifying if cryptography primitives are configured and used according to current best practices.

+### Static Analysis

+Identify all the uses of cryptography within code.

+For all platform-provided APIs found, ensure that they are using according to all platform best practices specified in the ["Android Cryptography Guide"](https://developer.android.com/guide/topics/security/cryptography) and the ["Android Security Tips for Cryptography"](https://developer.android.com/training/articles/security-tips#Crypto).
+For example:

+- Check if the app uses the algorithms recommended by Google:
+  - Cipher: AES in either CBC or GCM mode with 256-bit keys (such as AES/GCM/NoPadding)
+  - MessageDigest: SHA-2 family (such as SHA-256)
+  - Mac: SHA-2 family HMAC (such as HMACSHA256)
+  - Signature: SHA-2 family with ECDSA (such as SHA256withECDSA)
+- Check for any [deprecated functionality](https://developer.android.com/guide/topics/security/cryptography#deprecated-functionality) in use.

-Ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
+Ensure that all other general best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.

 ### Dynamic Analysis